Remote quality assessment for faster firmware delivery

 All tests are managed from a single workstation.
 In case of a failure, a firmware engineer can access the workstation remotely from any geo location to contact the Test Lab admin, view the logs, and perform/request debugging.

-The Lab helped these top tier providers take a step further to a perfect QA environment, which would allow conducting automatic product testing without an engineer’s direct participation, while delivering reliable high-performance products to the market.
+The Lab helped set up an efficient QA environment, which would allow conducting automatic product testing without an engineer’s direct participation, while delivering reliable high-performance products to the market.
 The testing service helps flash engineers verify the quality of the developed firmware early in the process, obtain the results within one business day, and fine-tune the end-product before it goes live.